-Same thing goes for our SunSync® light- reactive lenses.
-In your choice of a gray or brown hue, these lenses quickly change tint between indoor and outdoor settings!
-Not only this, but SunSync® light-reactive lenses also have targeted blue light filtration.
+And then there’s our SunSync® light- reactive lenses.
+These lenses change from clear indoors to dark outdoors, and come in shades of gray or brown.
+Not only this, but SunSync® Light-Reactive Lenses also provide targeted blue light filtration.
 Add your preference at checkout and you’ll have the most stylish AND functional glasses out there.
 Learn more

 Ways to Reduce Sun Damage & Blue Light Exposure1.
 Change the settings on your digital device screens.
 Most phones have a “night mode” or “blue light” setting that changes your screen to have a more yellow hue.
 Turning the brightness down on computer monitors and televisions can help, too!

 2. Set a limit for how long you use your devices each day.
 We know it’s hard, but it’ll be worth it!

 3. Wear 100% UV-blocking sunglasses, even in the car or shade.

 4. Take breaks from being out in the sun or from using devices.